 The funding portal posts start-up crowdfunding projects on its website.
-The funding portal is responsible for
+The funding portal is responsible for:

-- providing a risk warning form to potential investors; - holding all investor funds in trust until the business raises the minimum funding target; - returning funds to investors, without deduction, if the business does not reach its minimum funding target or if the business withdraws its distribution.
+• providing a risk warning form to potential investors;

+- holding all investor funds in trust until the business raises the minimum funding target; - returning funds to investors, without deduction, if the business does not reach its minimum funding target or if the business withdraws the start-up crowdfunding campaign.